Custom Backgrounds

 - Check fetch interval: Ensure

-is set appropriately - Restart application: Changes may require restarting Teams for Linux
+customBGServiceConfigFetchIntervalis set appropriately - Restart application: Changes may require restarting Teams for Linux

 - Verify JSON syntax: Validate your config.json file syntax